 It wasn't, but she was not buying a single one of my overly verbose and slightly convoluted explanations.

 Yes, I had always been against online dating -- but for myself, not for other people.
 I knew plenty of non-desperate people for whom it worked quite well; it just wasn't a very 'me' thing to do.
 Unrelenting sardonicism coupled with Disney princess dreams does not lend itself nicely to taking Internet meet 'n' greets very seriously.
 Besides, I don't really have any trouble meeting people.
 As a freelance writer, I have a flexible schedule that puts my sometimes-too-approachable face in front of a lot of strange men.
 Cafes, grocery stores, the bank, the gym -- you name the location, I've probably had some sort of painfully adorable meet-cute there.
-Sure, none of these encounters sang and tapped their way to a solid rom-com ending and sure, I'd been single and minglin' for 29 years, but I didn't see why that would mean I'd have any more luck in the online sphere.
+Sure, none of these encounters sang and tapped their way to a solid rom-com ending and sure, I'd been single and minglin' for 29 years, but I didn't see why I'd have any more luck in the online sphere.

 In an attempt to make amends, I told my coworker I would give online dating a whirl.
 I had to admit, my actual knowledge on the topic was minimal verging on non-existent.
 And what the hell -- if nothing else, I was sure to get a few entertaining stories for my blog.
 (Lord knows I'll do [almost] anything for the sake of my blog.)